Learn how to tint mason jars in this easy DIY painting glass jars tutorial! These pretty jars are the perfect DIY crafts to gift or keep!

 I just made sure to tell him to keep them separate on the jar or all three colors together would probably make brown.
 He was very careful to paint the colors next to each other and not mix them all together.

-As for the finished product, I think they both look the same, whether they were painted on the inside or out.
+I think the tinted glass mason jars look the same, whether they were painted on the inside or out.
 However, you can feel the glue mixture on the ones that were painted on the outside.

-If you’re prefer a smooth finish, go with painting the inside.
+If you prefer a smooth finish, go with painting the inside.

-I was hesitant to having the kids do it that way, I thought it would be hard for them to reach in with the paintbrushes.
+I was hesitant to have the kids do it that way, I thought it would be hard for them to reach in with the paintbrushes.
 But neither of them had problems.
-But they also did the inside on the wider mouth Mason jars.

 They had a little argument over the blue paintbrushes because somehow there ended up being three of them and George thought there should only be one.

-After they’re done painting, they have to drip, especially the ones that were painted on the inside.
+After the mason jars are painted, they have to drip.
+It’s most important for the ones that were painted on the inside.
 So we tipped them over to drip for awhile.

-The one good thing about the kids painting the inside of the jars is that I could write on the bottom of the jars with permanent marker the date and their initial so I knew whose was whose.
+The one good thing about the kids painting the inside of the glass jars is that I could write on the bottom of them with permanent marker the date and their initial so I knew whose was whose.

-Then I popped them in oven at the lowest temperature I could, 175F for about 10 minutes with them still upside down.
+Then I popped them in the oven at the lowest temperature I could, 175°F, for about 10 minutes.